Last Updated May 8, 202511 min read

 Application exchangeRatesApi has been created.

-If you are yet to provide an access-id and secret-key for awsebcli, you will see an error similar to the one shown below.
+If you are yet to provide an access-id and secret-key for awsebcli, you may get this error message:

 ERROR: The current user does not have the correct permissions.
 Reason: Operation Denied.
 The security token included in the request is invalid.